gonum/license/CONTRIBUTING.md

 If you are a contributor, please be welcoming to new contributors.
 [Here](http://sarah.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/) is a good guide.
 We follow the convention of requiring at least 1 LGTM before a merge.
 When code is tricky or controversial, submitters and reviewers can request additional review from others and more LGTMs before merge.
+You can ask for more review by saying "PTAL" in a comment in a pull request.
+You can follow a PTAL with one or more @someone to get the attention of particular people.
+If you don't know who to ask, and aren't getting enough review after saying PTAL, then PTAL @gonum/developers will get more attention.
+Also note that you do not have to be the pull request submitter to request additional review.

 ### What Can I Do to Help?